panditdhamdhere/Compose/CONTRIBUTING.md

 Other Solidity features will likely be added to this ban list.

 **Note** that the feature ban applies to the smart contracts and libraries within Compose.
+It does not apply to tests or scripts.
 It does not apply to the users that use Compose.
 Users can do what they want to do and it is our job to help them.

 ### Design Principles